darklight-studios/ScoreBoard/README.md

 ## Endpoints
 ### /api/:session_name/auth
 * **Function**
+	* If the team does not already exist
     	* Create a new team with the given name
     	* Generate a key for the team, which is returned
+	* If the team does exist
+		* Return the team's unique key
 * **Query**
     * **name:** team/individual name
 * **Response**